pbkompasz/vuex-orm-restful/README.md

 </p>

 <h1 align="center">Vuex ORM Plugin: vuex-orm-rest</h1>

-This is a fork of the original vuex-orm-rest plugin by [@bierik](https://github.com/bierik/).
 <!-- Most improvements are focusing on working well with a sails.js backend.
 Current improvements:
  - bugfixes